gfritz/gfritz-static-site/blog/posts/2020-12-05-fsadvent-2020-dependency-injection-using-flexible-types-and-type-inference.md

 Refer to the [F# Language Reference for Flexible Types](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/flexible-types).

 This type annotation allows us to specify that a "a parameter, variable, or value has a type that is compatible with a specified type".
-My understanding is that this annotation combined with two interfaces is what enables F# type inference to .
+My understanding is that this annotation combined with two interfaces is what enables F# type inference to work.
 Why two interfaces?
 One interface is for methods tailored to your application logic, and the other interface is to isolate a particular choice of infrastructure (logging, database, some API).
 Your "environment parameter" will expose the interfaces tailored to your application core logic.

 ## An Example